NUKIB/misp/docs/OIDC.md

 You can provide OIDC claim `organization` to a user, which can contain organisation name or UUID.
 If this claim exists, MISP will assign a user to that organisation.

+## Reverse proxy

+When using a reverse proxy you will need to set the X-Forwarded-* headers in the reverse proxy.
+Apache is configured to look in the following headers: `X-Forwarded-Host X-Forwarded-Proto X-Forwarded-Port`

+If the reverse proxy terminates TLS the OIDC login will not work without `X-Forwarded-Proto` set.
+This is due to that Apache listens on plain HTTP.

 ## Caveats

 ### User blocking